Contemplating today's Gospel

 “Soon a woman whose daughter had an unclean spirit heard about him.
 She came and fell at his feet.”

 Fr.
-Enric CASES i Martín (Barcelona, Spain)Today, we see the faith of a woman who did not belong to God's chosen people, but trusted Jesus could cure her daughter.
-That mother “was a Greek, a Syrophoenician by birth, and she begged him to drive the demon out of her daughter” (Mk 7:26).
-Pain and love bring her to insistently beg, ignoring scorn, delays or indignities.
-And she gets what she is asking for, as “When the woman went home, she found the child lying in bed and the demon gone” (Mk 7:30).
+Enric CASES i Martín (Barcelona, Spain)Today we are shown the faith of a woman who did not belong to the chosen people, but who had confidence that Jesus could cure her daughter.
+In fact, that mother “was a Greek, a Syrophoenician by birth, and she begged him to drive the demon out of her daughter” (Mk 7:26).
+Pain and love lead her to ask insistently, without regard for contempt, delays, or indignity.
+And she got what she asked for, because “when the woman went home, she found the child lying in bed and the demon gone” (Mk 7:30).

 Why?
-There could be many reasons: because we need God's help to attain our greatest aim; because it expresses hope and love; because it is a clamor of faith.
-But there is also a motive that perhaps is sometimes ignored: God wants things to be a little as we like them.
-Thus, our petition —which is an act of freedom— along with God's omnipotent power, can contribute to make the world as God wishes and a little as we wish, too.
-The power of prayer is just wonderful!
+There could be many reasons: because we need God’s help to reach our goal; because it expresses hope and love; because it is a cry of faith.
+But there is one that is perhaps not considered: God wants things to be a little as we want them.
+In this way, our request—which is a free act—united with the omnipotent freedom of God, makes the world as God wants it and somewhat as we want it.
+The power of prayer is marvelous!

 Thoughts on Today's Gospel